Moving to Poland?

 Getting Ready to Work

-In order to apply for a long-term visa, you need to submit the following documents:
+In order to apply for a long-term visa (D), you need to submit at least the following documents:

 - a visa application form, duly completed

-- a passport, valid until at least three months after the visa expires
+- a passport, valid until at least three months after the planned departure from Poland

 - payment proof of visa fee